Day 11: “Moose Crossing” To Waboose Dam

 In higher water years we wouldn’t have had to walk the 40 meters to what would be an island instead of a cluster of trees surrounded by sand in all directions.

-After lunch, we headed over to the north shore of the Reservoir in a couple of hours we were approaching the east end of the artificial lake.
+After lunch, we headed over to the north shore of the Reservoir and in a couple of hours we were approaching the east end of the artificial lake.

 As we paddled towards the dam, we noticed the tin shacks on top of the collapsing sand ridge on the point, fronted by a wide sandy beach.
 Except for the Waboose Dam complex itself, the fishing lodge on the island near Eight Flume Falls, and the outpost on the bay a few kilometers west of Moose Crossing, these are the only buildings on the Ogoki Reservoir.
 [As you go down the Mojikit Channel there are a couple of outposts and a Wilderness North lodge.]